The Role of the School Governor at Anglo

 - Hold the school to account for the standards achieved and the quality of education

 As Ofsted says, the role of governing bodies is a strategic one; school governors do not become involved in day-to-day management issues.
-The Headteachers, who in our school are members of the governing body, are responsible for the internal organisation, management and control of the school; and for advising on and implementing the governing body's strategic framework.
-In particular, the Headteachers formulate aims and objectives, policies and targets for the governing body to consider adopting; and must report to the governing body on progress at least once every school year.
+The Headteacher, who in our school is a member of the governing body, is responsible for the internal organisation, management and control of the school; and for advising on and implementing the governing body’s strategic framework.
+In particular, the Headteacher formulates aims and objectives, policies and targets for the governing body to consider adopting; and must report to the governing body on progress at least once every school year.

 Governors are responsible for setting up a strategic framework for the school, which means setting the school’s aims and objectives, agreeing policies, targets and priorities, and monitoring and reviewing aims, objectives, and whether the policies, targets, and priorities are being followed and achieved.
 The governing body takes advice on all this from the Headteachers before making its own decisions.
 We are particularly anxious in our school to ensure that our governing body considers education in the widest sense, which includes but is not limited to academic education.
 We are all committed to the school’s international ethos.

 The governing body’s responsibilities include:

 - Responsibility for the conduct of the school